Pupil Leadership and Roles

 How are these roles chosen?

-One Eco Ambassador per class from Year 2-Year 6 is chosen by the teachers at the start of the academic year as having a keen interest in increasing sustainability of the school and ensuring we are eco-friendly.
-They will sustain this role throughout school and/or train others next year.
+One Eco Ambassador per class, from Year 3 to Year 6, is chosen by the teachers at the start of the academic year as having a keen interest in increasing sustainability of the school and ensuring we are eco-friendly, as well as upholding all of our school values.
+They will sustain this role throughout their time at school and/or train others next year.

 Purpose of the role